yurizhuravel/simple-royalties-api/README.md

 | 3 000 - 1 000 000 | 1%   |

 The service is built and run with `sbt`, which you can get [here](https://www.scala-sbt.org/).

+After installing `sbt` and checking out this repository, you can run the tests and the service as follows from the project root:

-Once installed, test the service with
+To test the service:

 `sbt test`

-or run the service with
+To run the service:

 `sbt run`